Tourists from all over the world flock to this

 of what the Japanese had done to white women working as nurses working in a Red Cross medical clinic in Stanley, not to mention

-similar atrocities to thousands of innocent Chinese girls and women.
+similar atrocities to Chinese girls and women.

 Strangely, the women stressed they would rather